Upper back pain when breathing has a wide range of possible causes. These include infections, injuries, and heart problems.

 A person may strain the muscles in their upper back as a result of exercise, injury, or lifting something heavy.

 They can treat a muscle strain with rest, nonsteroidal anti-inflammatory drugs, and ice.
-Applying a towel-wrapped ice pack to the upper back for up to 20 minutes regularly throughout the day should ease pain and swelling.
+Applying a towel-wrapped ice pack to the upper back for

 The vertebrae are bones that make up the spine.
 A person may fracture a vertebra in a serious accident, such as a car crash or a fall from a height.
 It can also happen as a sports injury.